Speech-Interaction-Technology-Aalto-U/itsp/_build/html/_sources/Computational_models_of_human_language_processing.md

-of these representations can then be correlated and compared with theoretical concepts regarding the phenomenon of interest (e.g., comparing selectivity of neural layer activations towards known phoneme categories in the acoustic input to the model; see, e.g., Nagamine et al., 2015) or comparing the overall model behavior to human behavior with similar input (e.g., Räsänen & Rasilo, 2015).
+of these representations can then be correlated and compared with theoretical concepts regarding the phenomenon of interest (e.g., comparing selectivity of neural layer activations towards known phoneme categories in the acoustic input to the model; see, e.g., {cite:t}`nagamine2015exploring`) or comparing the overall model behavior to human behavior with similar input (e.g., {cite:t}`rasanen2015joint`).
 As long as the models are able to explain the data or phenomena of interest, the *models are a computational and hypothetical explanation* to the phenomenon without loading the components with additional theoretical or philosophical